Xceptance/xlt-documentation/content/en/load-testing/Manual/480-test-suite-configuration.md

 XLT *CANNOT* prevent test code from leaking secret properties. *DO NOT* output the values of secret properties in any form available to the user from your own test code (e.g. as debug messages)!
 {{% /danger %}}

+### Requesting secret properties

+Test cases may wish to ensure that certain properties are only used, if they are configured as secret properties (e.g. to prevent leaking credentials in reports circulated to a wider audience).
+If the test code requests the property with the `secret.` prefix, the corresponding public property will *NOT* be returned, even if it exists.
+While this does not prevent the public property from being configured and possibly leaked in the test results, it does ensure, that the test will not use this property, most likely causing it to fail and making the result useless anyway.

 ## Including Additional Property Files

 When dealing with different test environments, different load profiles, and/or different test data at the same time, managing different combinations of configuration settings can be challenging.
 To make this easier and less error-prone, properties can be included as a set.
 This allows to: